Etiology, diagnosis, and treatment of secondary amenorrhea

 - Keck School of Medicine, University of Southern California

 Amenorrhea (absence of menses) can be a transient, intermittent, or permanent condition resulting from dysfunction of the hypothalamus, pituitary, ovaries, uterus, or vagina (table 1 and table 2).
-It is often classified as either primary (absence of menarche by age 15 years) or secondary (absence of menses for more than three cycles or six months in women who previously had menses).
+It is often classified as either primary (absence of menarche by age 15 years) or secondary (absence of menses for more than three months in girls or women who previously had regular menstrual cycles or six months in girls or women who had irregular menses).
 The menstrual cycle is susceptible to outside influences; thus, missing a single menstrual period is rarely important.
 In contrast, prolonged amenorrhea may be the earliest sign of a decline in general health or signal an underlying condition such as hypothyroidism.